zonywhoop/aws-iot-device-sdk-arduino-yun/README.md

 <a name="yield"></a>
 ### IoT\_Error\_t yield()
 **Description**
-Called in the loop in the sketch to check if there is a new message from all subscribed topics, as well as thing shadow topics.
+Called in the loop to check if there is a new message from all subscribed topics, as well as thing shadow topics.
 Registered callback functions will be called according to the sequence of messages if there is any.
 Specifically, unnecessary shadow thing topics (accetped/rejected) will be unsubscribed according to the incoming new messages to free subscribe slots.
 Users should call this function frequently to receive new messsages and free subscribe slots for new subscribes, especially for shadow thing requests.

 **Syntax**